Career In Nursing

 The BSN undergraduate degree can be achieved through several degree paths in the School of Nursing.

-- The Traditional BSN degree path is offered in Stephenville on the TSU campus.
-Upon successful completion of the BSN curriculum, and degree conferred by the university, graduates are eligible to apply for licensure as a registered nurse and to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
-Upon meeting licensure requirements and passing the NCLEX-RN®, the Tarleton BSN graduate will become a BSN RN.
+• The Traditional BSN degree path is offered in Stephenville on the Tarleton State University campus.
+Upon successful completion of the BSN curriculum and degree conferred by the university, graduates are eligible to apply for licensure as a registered nurse and to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
+Upon meeting licensure requirements and passing the NCLEX-RN®, the Tarleton BSN graduate will become a registered nurse with a BSN degree.

-- The LVN-BSN degree path is offered in Waco on the McLennan Community College (MCC) campus and on the Fort Worth campus.
-Upon successful completion of the BSN curriculum, and degree conferred by the university, graduates are eligible to apply for licensure as a registered nurse and to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
-Upon meeting licensure requirements and passing the NCLEX-RN®, the Tarleton BSN graduate will become a BSN RN.
+• The LVN-BSN degree path is offered in Waco on the McLennan Community College MCC campus and on Tarleton State University’s Fort Worth campus.
+Upon successful completion of the BSN curriculum and degree conferred by the university, graduates are eligible to apply for licensure as a registered nurse and to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
+Upon meeting licensure requirements and passing the NCLEX-RN®, the Tarleton BSN graduate will become a registered nurse with a BSN degree.

 Graduate – Master of Science in Nursing (MSN):